NHTSA Investigating Honda as Part of the Takata Airbag Recall

 Takata Corp., Hondas largest supplier of airbag parts, issued a nationwide recall of defective airbags after the NHTSA determined that malfunctioning airbags can explode, causing the metal housing to break apart and spray shards of metal towards the face and neck of the vehicle occupants.

 At least ten million vehicles have been recalled in the United States because of the defective airbags.
 If you or your loved one was injured by a Takata airbag, you may have a claim for compensation against the corporation.
-The attorneys at Goldberg, Finnegan and Mester are investigating defective airbag claims, and would like to hear from you.
+The Silver Spring personal injury attorneys at Goldberg, Finnegan and Mester are investigating defective airbag claims, and would like to hear from you.
 Call (888) 213-8140 and make sure your rights are protected after an accident.